-Our Windows Mixed Reality support is currently in beta, and made possible through the Windows MR for SteamVR early access software.
+Our Windows Mixed Reality support is made possible through the Windows MR for SteamVR early access software.

 1. Make sure you’re on the latest version of Windows 10